 Eastern Oregon University at a Glance

-EOU was founded in 1929 as a teachers college and today serves as a regional University and center for education, culture and scholarship.
+EOU was founded in 1929 as a teachers college and today serves as Oregon’s Rural University and a center for education, culture and scholarship.
 The main campus is located in La Grande, Ore., on I-84, 259 miles east of Portland, Ore. and 177 miles west of Boise, Idaho.

 Population of La Grande

 More than half of EOU students take at least one class through flexible delivery, including online and onsite courses.
 EOU’s centers are strategically located across Oregon to serve the needs of off-campus students.
-For more information see Regional Centers.
+For more information visit EOU Online.